-Ambient temperature Ambient temperature in Celsius or Fahrenheit.
+UPS Ambient temperature Ambient temperature in Celsius or Fahrenheit.
 Battery temperature Battery temperature in Celsius or Fahrenheit from the connected battery temperature sensors.
+Humidity Relative humidity of the installed power modules based on integrated sensor inside the UPS.
+External sensors.
+Naming is set up via the network management interface.
 Temperature Ambient temperature in Celsius or Fahrenheit from the optional connected temperature sensors (AP9335T and AP9335TH).
-Naming to be set up via the network management interface.
 Humidity Humidity in percentage from the optional connected humidity sensors (AP9335TH).
-Naming to be set up via the network management interface.

 f.
-Tap Power modules to see the status.
+Tap on Power modules to see the status.
+The view will show presence and status symbol for each power module.